aletcherhartman/data-science-S2023/challenges/c09-income-assignment.md

   this trend exist?
   - Overall lower populations have larger and more variable SE in income estimates.
-This could be due to increased uncertainty with small sample sizes and or with some smaller counties having more rich people.
+This could be due to increased uncertainty with small sample sizes and or with some smaller counties, such as Nantucket, having much higher levels of income inequality.
 - What does this *overall* trend tell you about the relative ease of studying small vs large counties?
   - in general it is easier to study large counties because you have a